arqalite/fire-king-guide/src/combos/ponix/3_2-card-kirin.md

 Both options are viable, and depending on the matchup you might want to go for one over the other.

-When going for the 1-card combo, High Kirin allows you to squeeze additional card advantage - by summoning itself under a [_Salamangreat Sunlight Wolf_], you get to add a card from the GY to your hand, while also triggering Sacred and getting the interruption chain started.
+When going for the 1-card combo, High Kirin allows you to squeeze additional card advantage.
+By summoning itself under a [_Salamangreat Sunlight Wolf_], you get to add a card from the GY to your hand, while also triggering Sacred and getting the interruption chain started.

 Let's see it in action.